HealthRex/CDSS/scripts/DevWorkshop/open-weight-llms.md

 import keras_nlp
 import huggingface_hub
 ```
 5. Log in huggingface via Shell: `huggingface-cli login` and paste the token from huggingface.co on **Profile > Settings > Access Tokens > 3 vertical dots > Invalidate and refresh**.
-That token will be saved in `.cache/huggingface/token`, next time you can copy/paste from there.
+That tooken will be saved in `.cache/huggingface/token`, next time you can copy/paste from there.

 ### Gemma 2-2B Instruction Tuned
 - Request access at https://huggingface.co/google/gemma-2b-it Authorization can take up to 24h.